timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 A6 Resource Records {{RFC2874}} are classified as Historic per {{RFC6563}}.
 These were defined with Experimental status in {{RFC3363}}.

+{{RFC 7050}} SHOULD be support by nodes to perform local IPv6 address synthesis when in IPv6-only environments.

 # Configuring Non-address Information {#OtherConfig}